nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_update.md

 ## Update ##

 API to support the update of NRLS pointers.
 This functionality is only available for providers.
-The update functionality will be used in cases where a Provider wishes to deprecate the Document that the current DocumentReference points to and replace it with a new version.
+The update functionality will be used in cases where a Provider wishes to update a pointer status value from “current” of “entered-in-error”.

 ## Update Request Headers ##